Skip to content

 • Don’t bring the national fruit of Malaysia, durian, to your hotel.
 It’s not permitted due to its unpleasant stink.

-Pro tip: To buy souvenirs for the most bargain-basement prices, we invite you to check up Kasturi Walk, offering a fun walking tour to explore highlights of Chinatown, or sip your favourite cafe at one of the trendy call coffeeshop trucks.
+Pro tip: To buy souvenirs for the most bargain-basement prices, we invite you to check up Kasturi Walk, offering a fun walking tour to explore the highlights of Chinatown, or sip your favourite cafe at one of the trendy call coffeeshop trucks.

 Admire the Grandeur of the Archeological Site: Go to Batu Caves